AndrewWasHere/HierarchicalStateMachines.jl/docs/src/index.md

 # HSM.jl

-Heirarchical state macine library based on Unified Modeling Language state machines (also called statecharts).
+Hierarchical state machine library based on Unified Modeling Language state machines (also called state charts).

-Heirarchcial state machines allow for the use of sub-states within states.
+Hierarchical state machines allow for the use of sub-states within states.
 This can reduce boilerplate actions in similar states by encapsulating those states in a parent state, and moving the boilerplate action to the parent state.